UniversityOfAthens/x11-window-manager/README.md

-value is known, it will allocate a color on the provided colormap and return an `XColor` structure, containing the associated colormap index (held in the `pixel` field) which can finally be used to modify the color of some graphical elements (including window borders).
+value is known, it will allocate a color on the provided colormap and return an `XColor` structure, containing the associated colormap index (held in the `pixel` field) which can finally be used to modify the color of our graphical elements (including window borders).

 ## Layout Policy